Bart-teerba/PintOS/doc/project1.md

 <br />

 ### 4. Rationale
  - We have considered storing `sleep_ticks` in each thread instead of `wake_tick`.
-However, in that case, we have to change `sleep_ticks` for all threads in `sleep_list` everytime, which is not as efficient.
+However, in that case, we have to change `sleep_ticks` for all threads in `sleep_list` every time, which is not as efficient.

  - To minimize the amount of time spent in interrupt, this design keeps a sleep list that is sorted based on the time for it to wake up.
-Such approach is going to make the the interrupt handler run as fast as possible.
+Such an approach is going to make the interrupt handler run as fast as possible.

  - `sleep_list` becomes a part of a critical section.
 This makes it atomic and makes sure that there's always only one thread being added at a time.